 While the dough is chilling, use the time to make the filling.
 Mix together brown sugar with all the spices and set aside 2 tbsp.
-You're going to use that 2 tbsp to sprinkle on top of the buns later on.
-Add raisins to the mix and set it aside.
+You're going to use that 2 tablespoon to sprinkle on top of the buns later on.
+Add raisins to the mix and set them aside.

 Now comes the fun part: filling the dough.
 Brush melted butter on the rolled out dough and sprinkle the filling in an even layer.
-Roll the dough into a log and transfer it to a baking sheet with the seam side down.
-Chill the log for 30 minutes before cutting it into 12 even rolls.
+Roll the dough into a log and cut the log into 12 equal pieces.
+Place the rolls in a baking sheet with the cut sides facing up and proof the buns for another 30 minutes.

 We're almost at the finish line!
-Proof the cut rolls for 30 minutes and make the orange glaze.
-When you're ready to bake, brush the tops of the buns with the orange glaze and that reserved 2 tbsp brown sugar mixture.
-Bake until golden brown about 20-25 minutes.
+While the rolls are proofing, make the orange glaze by simmering together the butter, honey, orange juice, and orange zest until slightly thickened.
+You can also make the glaze several hours in advance.
+When you're ready to bake, brush the tops of the buns with the orange glaze and sprinkle the reserved 2 tablespoon brown sugar mixture.
+Finally, bake the buns until golden brown for about 20-25 minutes.

-Finish the orange cardamom raisin buns with that glorious orange glaze and finally dig in.
+Finish the orange cardamom raisin buns with more of that glorious orange glaze and finally dig in.